intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/inception/README.md

 * --gradientL2NormThreshold: optional.
 Gradient L2-Norm threshold used for norm2 gradient clipping.
 * --gradientMin: optional.
 Max gradient clipping by value, used in constant gradient clipping.
 * --gradientMax: optional.
 Min gradient clipping by value, used in constant gradient clipping.
 * --memoryType: optional.
+Excepted `DRAM`, `PMEM` or a Int number.
 The default value is `DRAM`, you can change it to `PMEM` if have AEP hardware.
+If you give `n`, we will cache the data into disk, and hold only `1/n` of the data in memory.
+After going through the `1/n`, we will release the current cache, and load another `1/n` into memory.